MitchellGerdisch/pulumi-azure-bulk-import/README.md

       * A later step will show you if you were overzealous with your removal and can put things back (hence the commenting out for now).
     * Change any hard-coded references to references to other resource's properties.
       * You may do this at the very end once all the resources are in the program.
+      * This is important to create implicit dependencies for future stacks.
       * Pulumi AI/Copilot can help do this abstraction as well.
         * e.g. Ask it to "replace hard-coded values with resource property references for the following program" and pass the program.
   * Copy the code from the generated code file into the main Pulumi program file.